genai-impact/ecologits/docs/index.md

 ## Usage Example

-Below is a simple example demonstrating how to use the GPT-3.5-Turbo model from OpenAI with EcoLogits to track environmental impacts.
+Below is a simple example demonstrating how to use the GPT-4o-mini model from OpenAI with **EcoLogits** to track environmental impacts.

 ```python
 from ecologits import EcoLogits